 During the planning process, Cascadia Wildlands mobilized community members across the state, testified at hearings, hosted presentations and submitted official comments on the plan.
 The plan was adopted by the Oregon Department of Fish and Wildlife Commission in 2005 and set recovery goals for the species in both eastern and western Oregon.

-End-of-year 2018 counts in Oregon documented at least 137 wolves across approximately 16 packs and/or pairs.
+End-of-year 2021 counts in Oregon documented at least 175 wolves across approximately 21 packs, of which 16 were breeding pairs.
 In Washington, the 2018 count came in with at least 126 wolves in 27 packs, including at least 15 breeding pairs.
 In California, the lone Shasta Pack has established a territory near the namesake volcano.

 Multimedia: